ralucabrumar/interactive-content/EN/01-Expressions-and-Statements/01-Variables.md

 In programming, each **variable** stores a certain value of a particular type.

-For example, data types can be: number, letter, text (string), date, color, image, list and others.
-Here are some examples of data types:
+Different data types can holds: numbers, letters, text (strings), dates, colors, images, lists and others.
+Here are some examples:
 * Integer: 1, 2, 3, 4, -5, 20, …
 * Float: 0.5, 3.14, -1.5, …
 * Character (symbol): 'a', 'b', 'c', '@', 'X', …